 "Encounters Between Strangers and Diverse Interactions in Everyday Public Squares"

-The James W. Carey Urban Communication Grant supports research that advances knowledge on the consequences of urban communication in and across urban societies.
+The James Carey Urban Communication Grant supports research that advances knowledge on the consequences of urban communication in and across urban societies.
 The grant is awarded by the Urban Communication Foundation (UCF) and co-sponsored by the Ethnicity and Race in Communication Division; the Health Communication Division, and the Popular Media & Culture Division.
 We welcome applications for research that will engage different urban actors and which will support civic engagement and equitable access to communication opportunities in the city.
+The $2,500 grant is designed to facilitate research in progress or in the planning stages.
+It gives priority to projects that feature innovation and creative approaches to studying the transformation of urban communities and urban public life, especially at times of local and global change.
+Proposals from the Global South are particularly welcome and proposals that address issues of racial and/or racial justice are encouraged.

 The grant is driven by James W. Carey’s scholarship and values.
 Carey, who was committed to the study of urbanity and community, famously noted: “I think all education, all scholarship is ultimately an aspect of citizenship”.
 He was committed to understanding the social and cultural consequences of technological and media change in cities and urban communities.